influxdata/docs-v2/content/enterprise_influxdb/v1/administration/backup-and-restore.md

 #### Perform an incremental backup on a single database

+Use the `-bind` option to specify a remote [meta node](/enterprise_influxdb/v1/concepts/glossary/#meta-node) to connect to.

-Point at a remote meta server and back up only one database into a given directory (the directory must already exist):
+The following example shows how to connect to a remote meta server and back up a specific database into a given directory in the local system.
+The directory must already exist.

 ```bash
 # Syntax